CALIFORNIA COMMUNITY COLLEGE INDEPENDENTS (CCCI)

 Article V. Officers

 Section 1.
 Officers.
-The Officers of CCCI shall be a President, Executive Secretary, Treasurer, and Part-Time Faculty Representative, each serving a two-year term, commencing on July 1 in even-numbered years.
+The Officers of CCCI shall be a President, Vice President-North, Vice President-South, Treasurer, Part-Time Faculty Representative-North, and Part-Time Faculty Representative-South, each serving a two-year term, commencing on July 1 in even-numbered years.

 Section 2.
 Eligibility.
-Any California community college faculty employee who is a member in good standing of a CCCI bargaining unit may be nominated or nominate her/himself for CCCI President, Executive Secretary, or Treasurer.
-The Part-Time Faculty Representative shall be a part-time faculty employee who is not in full-time status in any community college district and shall be nominated by the CCCI bargaining unit in which s/he is a member.
-All officer nominations shall be made upon the opening of the Spring meeting of the Representative Council in an even-numbered year.
+Any California community college faculty employee who is a member in good standing of a CCCI bargaining unit may be nominated or nominate her/himself for CCCI President, Vice President (North or South), or Treasurer.
+Each nomination for Part-Time Faculty Representative (North or South) shall be made by the delegate representing the nominee’s CCCI bargaining unit.
+For the full term of office, the Part-Time Faculty Representative (North or South) shall be a member in good standing of the nominating CCCI bargaining unit who is not employed in full-time faculty status in any community college district.
+All Officer nominations shall be made upon the opening of the Spring meeting of the Representative Council in an even-numbered year.

 Section 3.
 Election of Officers.
 Officers shall be elected by majority vote of the member delegates in attendance at the Spring meeting in even numbered years of the Representative Council by secret ballot.
 There shall be no provision for proxy votes.